ashtrail/thoughtfulinquiry.com/content/blog/one-shots/2023-07_exercise-routine.md

 <details class="changelog">
   <summary>Changelog</summary>

+- **April 25, 2026**: Mention no-jump jumping jacks as an alternative to avoid getting in trouble with neighbors.

 - **November 26, 2026**: Linked to the new Substack version of the post, updated a few numbers, and fixed a typo and a broken link.